blanktphan/learning-journey/technical-skills/01-programming/03-core-language-constructs/3_5-error-handling.md

     result = 100 / number
     print(result)
 except FileNotFoundError:
-    # Executes when data.txt is not found
     print("Error: The specified file was not found.") except ValueError:
-    # Executes when data in the file is not a number
-    print("Error: Data in the file cannot be converted to a number.") except ZeroDivisionError:
+    print("Error: Data in the file is not a number.") except ZeroDivisionError:
-    # Executes when trying to divide by zero
     print("Error: Cannot divide by zero.")
 ```